Hyundai IONIQ 9 vs Volvo EX90

 The Verdict

-The Hyundai IONIQ 9 takes 7 of 9 key spec categories and comes in at a lower price.
+The Hyundai IONIQ 9 takes 7 of 9 key spec categories.
 If boot space matters, the Volvo EX90 has a clear edge.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions